Patchogue-Medford High School

-Patchogue-Medford High School (colloquially Pat-Med) is a public high school in Medford, New York, which is located in Suffolk County on Long Island, in the United States.
+Patchogue-Medford High School (colloquially Pat-Med or Buffalo Avenue High School) is a public high school in Medford, Brookhaven, New York, which is located in Suffolk County on Long Island, in the United States.
 The school is part of Patchogue-Medford School District.
-The campus was renamed "Navy (SEAL) LT Michael P. Murphy Campus" after the US NAVY SEAL, Michael P. Murphy.
+The campus was renamed "Navy (SEAL) LT Michael P. Murphy Campus" after the US Navy SEAL, Michael P. Murphy.

 Academics

-According to 2007 data, 89.9% of Patchogue-Medford graduates earn a New York State Regent's diploma.
+According to 2007 data, 90.0% of Patchogue-Medford graduates earn a New York State Regent's diploma.
 48% percent of graduates plan to attend 4 year college, and 33.6% plan to attend a two-year college, such as nearby Suffolk County Community College.

+Specialized Classes

+Nearby Suffolk BOCES provides many career-targeted classes.
+The district also provides Career and Technical Education (CTE) to students from 10th Grade and on, including but not limited to: